 I’ve made hundreds of cakes, but you’re looking at the most special.
-My daughter’s 1st birthday was the other week and today I’m sharing the 1st birthday cake I created for her big day.
+Today I’m sharing the cake I created for my daughter’s 1st birthday.

-Noelle’s 1st birthday party had a loose theme of pink + safari animals, just how her nursery is decorated.
+Her 1st birthday party had a loose theme of pink + safari animals.
 I decided a petite zebra cake with strawberry frosting was best for the occasion.

 Baby Girl 1st Birthday Cake

 This is a 6-inch zebra cake, which is chocolate and vanilla cake batter layered into cake pans to resemble zebra stripes.
 It’s scaled down from my original 9-inch version.
 I filled it with vanilla buttercream and frosted the outside with naturally colored and flavored strawberry frosting.
 The top is garnished with rainbow sprinkles, a one cake topper, and adorable little animal figures I found at Michaels craft store.
 Thank you so much for the inspiration and idea, Facebook group member Amanda!

 The cake decoration was simple and pretty.
 I was so busy leading up to her 1st birthday party and there were so many other desserts that I kept the cake decoration easy.
 Friends and family LOVED it!
 The 6-inch zebra cake turned out even better than the original; it was more buttery and moist, the perfect complement to both vanilla and strawberry frostings.
 Have you made my strawberry frosting before?
 It’s made from freeze-dried strawberries, so it has zero artificial flavor and color.

 You can find the video displaying exactly how to layer in the cake batters in the original zebra cake blog post.
 It’s surprisingly easy!

 The cake was accompanied by a dessert spread of animal cracker cookies, cake batter chocolate chip cookies (a must for ALL parties!), pumpkin cupcakes with cinnamon cream cheese frosting, and chocolate cupcakes with the swirled frosting from my marble cupcakes.
 The animal cracker cookies were a hit with kids and adults alike and the cupcakes were a great option since the birthday cake was on the smaller side.
 It was a big party with lots of dessert, so I began preparing in advance.

 Prepping Dessert Ahead for a 1st Birthday Party